martinowren/itera-workshop-firebase/__tasks__/part1/README.md

 ## Task 6: Retrieve the games from Cloud Firestore
-We now have the connections up and running. 👊  Let's add functionality to get all the game documents from Firestore, including the one we created in task 4.
+We now have the connections up and running. 👊  Let's add functionality to get all the game documents from our Cloud Firestore, including the one we created in task 4.

 1. Navigate to the file `src/game/useRealtimeGames.ts`.
 This is where we'll add our logic.

-ℹ️ The `import firebase from 'firebase';` on the top of file references the Firestore npm package containing functionality we can use to get documents from our Cloud Firestore.
+ℹ️ The `import firebase from 'firebase';` on the top of file references the Firebase npm package containing functionality we can use to get documents from our Cloud Firestore.

 2. Implement a call to Firestore that gets the data of each game in the games collection and adds it to state using `setGames()`.
 See the [official documentation](https://firebase.google.com/docs/firestore/query-data/get-data#get_multiple_documents_from_a_collection) for an example of how to do this.